drl2/mighty-protectors-fvtt/macro-helpers.md

 ## RollOtherMacro
 A miscellaneous catch-all for other common types of rolls.
-(Note that luck has been included here as well, since it's not really a save.
-Calling Luck from this function )

 Examples:

-`game.mp.rollOtherMacro("Luck");`

 `game.mp.rollOtherMacro("Mass");`